 Both fantastic cameras with not too many different features.
 Perfect for underwater and action photography.

 In addition to the camera, you will need some attachments to capture those awesome shots in different locations and environments.
 The ones I use the most are the telescopic selfie stick (which is brilliant for any kind of action shot, above or below water), and the chest strap (perfect for those first-person shots).

 When bought from GoPro directly, the chest mount is very expensive.
 However, you can buy an accessories megapack that also includes a huge number of other useful accessories for a very fair price.

-This camera stand offers an incredibly sturdy and stable solution to your photography needs.
+This tripod offers an incredibly sturdy and stable solution to your photography needs.
 With a total height of just under 6foot, you will be able to achieve a variety of angles in your photographs.
 The width of the legs when at full height also provides a strong base to prevent it from falling over.

 Perhaps our favourite feature of this stand is the quick release option of the camera.
 Simply screw the camera into a base and then clip this in and out of the stand, removing the need to spend minutes screwing the camera on and off every time you use it.
 Very handy when it is freezing cold in Scotland!

 There is also the option to remove an internal single leg to use as a simple stability pole for any sports photography you will be doing.

 One technology lifesaver I make sure to pack at all times is my rechargeable battery pack.
 During our Australian adventure, this kept my GoPro ticking over and allowed me to capture the spectacular pictures I have from the third day sailing the Whitsundays.
 These are definitely a worthwhile investment, whether you are going remote with no charging facilities or simply want to keep your tech topped up while on a citybreak.